ctdurazo/CLI-RPN-Calculator/README.md

 # CLI-RPN-Calculator

-## Implementation of a command-line reverse polish notation (RPN) calculator in Python3.
+## Implementation of a command-line Reverse Polish Notation (RPN) calculator in Python3.

-1. The calculator uses standard input and standard output
+1. The calculator uses standard input and standard output.
-2. The calculator implements the four standard arithmetic operators ( +, -, *, /), as
+2. The calculator implements the four standard arithmetic operators (+, -, *, /), as
 well as modulus(%) and exponents(^).
-3. The calculator handles errors and recovers upon invalid input by printing "invalid input try again" along with the value of the number at the top of the stack
+3. The calculator handles errors and recovers upon invalid input by printing "invalid input try again" along with the value of the number at the top of the stack.
-4. The calculator exits when it receives a "q" command or an end of input indicator (EOF / Ctrl+D)
+4. The calculator exits when it receives a "q" command or an end of input indicator (EOF / Ctrl+D).

+## Use
+1. CLI version

+    In your terminal/command-line run `python3 rpn.py`.

+    This will open up the CLI version directly in your current terminal, where you can paste or type in your equations.
+There are some examples of inputs and outputs for this version below.

+2. GUI version

+    To run the GUI version you must first install Kivy.
+I did this using a python virtual environment and pip.
+To create the virtual environment run `python3 -m venv venv` in your terminal/command-line from the project folder.
+Then you can run `sh frontend.sh`.

+    This will open a calculator window where you can paste or type in your equations to the output area, or use the buttons to input your equation.
+In order for the equations to register correctly, remember to use the space button between each input.

 ### Implementation Details
 The calculator is implemented using a stack.
-As numbers are input, they are pushed onto the top of the stack.
-When an arithmetic operator is input, the last 2 numbers added to the stack are used to complete that operation and the result is pushed back on top of the stack.
-In the event of a string representation of a calculation in RPN is input, the string is split on any whitespace, then each element in the resulting list is used just as above(numbers pushed to the stack, operators calculated then the result pushed to the stack).
+As numbers are entered, they are pushed onto the top of the stack.
+When an arithmetic operator is entered, the last 2 numbers added to the stack are used to complete that operation and the result is pushed back on top of the stack.
+In the event of a string representation of a calculation in RPN is entered, the string is split on any whitespace, then each element in the resulting list is used just as above (numbers pushed to the stack, operators calculated, then the result pushed to the stack).

 Ex: `> 5 5 5 8 + + -`